 Can I use Vivecraft with mod packs?

-Yes!.
+Yes!
 See installation instructions below.
-Check the mod compatibility chart if you encounter any issues, individual mods in the pack may not work.
+Check the modpack forum section or mod compatibility chart if you encounter any issues, individual mods in the pack may need to be removed for compatibility.

 Using a third-party modpack launcher (FTB / Curse / Twitch / Technic, etc.)

 - Use the third-party launcher to download your desired pack.
 Note the directory where it installs.

 - Run the Vivecraft installer.